yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 {% quote They paid for my ticket to fly there and a night in a 5-star hotel.
 I was impressed. %}

 We scheduled an interview in the head office in Seattle.
-They paid for my ticket to fly there and a night in a 5-star hotel.
+They paid for my ticket to fly there (from San Francisco) and a night in a 5-star hotel.
 I was impressed.
 They definitely were interested.
 So was I.

 What happened at the interview was, most probably, very close to what